COSC3020/quicksort-pivot-NolanNachbar/README.md

 \end{align}
 $$

-Hence for any $n$, if you picking the median value of the first, middle, and last elements of an array increases your odds of pick a good pivot compared to arbitrarily picking the first element of the array.
+Hence for any $n$, picking the median value of the first, middle, and last elements of an array increases your odds of picking a good pivot compared to arbitrarily picking the first element of the array.

 I certify that I have listed all sources used to complete this exercise, including the use of any Large Language Models.
 All of the work is my own, except where stated otherwise.
 I am aware that plagiarism carries severe penalties and that if plagiarism is suspected, charges may be filed against me without prior notice.